-17. Status during Leave
+18. Status during Leave

-17.1 Absences on paid sick leave (full or half pay) are fully reckonable for all purposes including seniority.
+18.1 Absences on paid sick leave (full or half pay) are fully reckonable for all purposes including seniority.
 Absences on temporary rehabilitation remuneration (TRR) are not reckonable for superannuation and increment purposes.

-18. PRSI Arrangements
+19. PRSI Arrangements

-In the case of Class A PRSI contributors, the MC1 Social Welfare Certificate must be submitted by the employee to the payroll section of the employer after a period of 6 consecutive days of sick leave for referral to the Department of Social Protection.
+19.1 In the case of Class A PRSI contributors, the MC1 Social Welfare Certificate must be submitted by the employee to the payroll section of the employer after a period of 6 consecutive days of sick leave for referral to the Department of Social Protection.
 This is required for compliance with PRSI regulations.

-19. Retirement on ill health grounds
+20. Retirement on ill health grounds

-An employee deemed medically unfit to work and who is a member of a Public Service Pension scheme, in the longer term may be entitled to certain pension benefits under the relevant pension scheme rules.
+20.1 An employee deemed medically unfit to work and who is a member of a Public Service Pension scheme, in the longer term may be entitled to certain pension benefits under the relevant pension scheme rules.

-20. Employees on leave of absence in excess of two full years
+21. Employees on leave of absence in excess of two full years

-An employee who has been on long term leave of absence of any kind in excess of two full years will be required, prior to return, to undergo a medical assessment and be deemed medically fit by an OHP.
+21.1 An employee who has been on long term leave of absence of any kind in excess of two full years will be required, prior to return, to undergo a medical assessment and be deemed medically fit by an OHP.

-21. Correspondence Address
+22. Correspondence Address

-The employer will address all necessary correspondence to the employee at the e-mail/ home address last notified and no fault shall lie with the employer in the event that the employee does not receive such correspondence.
+22.1 The employer will address all necessary correspondence to the employee at the e-mail/ home address last notified and no fault shall lie with the employer in the event that the employee does not receive such correspondence.

-22. Confidentiality
+23. Confidentiality

-Any information which an employee provides will not be made available to any third parties and will be used only in line with the purpose for which it was provided.
+23.1 Any information which an employee provides will not be made available to any third parties and will be used only in line with the purpose for which it was provided.
 Employers must safeguard the confidentiality of all information relating to the sick leave records of individual employees and this applies in particular to medical certificates.

-23. Compliance
+24. Compliance

-- All employees/employers must adhere to the regulations and procedures set out in this Circular.
-Failure to abide with the regulations and procedures will be dealt with under the agreed disciplinary procedures and may lead to the cessation of salary. - The employer should carry out regular examinations of sick leave records.
+- 24.1 All employees/employers must adhere to the regulations and procedures set out in this scheme.
+Failure to abide with the regulations and procedures will be dealt with under the agreed disciplinary procedures and may lead to the cessation of salary. - 24.2 The employer should carry out regular examinations of sick leave records.
 All documentation relating to sick leave (e.g. medical certification, occupational health referrals and other supporting documentation) must be retained by the employer with the relevant personnel records.

-24. Further Information
+25. Further Information

-- Any queries in relation to the revised sick leave arrangements should be communicated to the relevant employer. - 24.2 Statutory Instrument No. 124 of 2014 is available at the following web address:
+- 25.1 Any queries in relation to the revised sick leave arrangements should be communicated to the relevant employer. - 25.2 Statutory Instrument No. 124 of 2014 is available at the following web address: